ucloud/terraform-provider-ucloud/website/docs/r/vpc.html.markdown

 * `cidr_blocks` - (Required) The CIDR blocks of VPC.
 * `name` - (Optional) The name of VPC.
 If not specified, terraform will autogenerate a name beginning with `tf-vpc`.
-* `tag` - (Optional) A mapping of tags to assign to VPC, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
+* `tag` - (Optional) A tag assigned to VPC, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
 If it is not filled in or a empty string is filled in, then default tag will be assigned.
 (Default: `Default`).
 * `remark` - (Optional) The remarks of the VPC.
 (Default: `""`).

 ## Attributes Reference